Sonesta Moon Goddess Nile Cruise

 - Cruise is arranged and booked by Discovery Tours Egypt

-- Published shore-excursion programme
+- Published shore-excursion program

 - Standard entrance fees included unless otherwise stated